arahi7860/submitting-homework/README.md

     ```
 <br>

-8. Confirm the remote is up to date by either using `git status`, or by checking on GitHub that the remote and local histories are the same.
+8. Confirm the remote is up to date by either using `git status` or by checking on GitHub that the remote and local histories are the same.

 <hr>